Jawahar Navodaya Vidyalaya: Emulation of the Navodaya Vidyalaya system

-Concerns over the care given to students
+Concerns over student welfare

 Incidents of suicide among students and the lack of apparatus to engage with such issues concerning health and discrimination plague the schools.
 This has affected the Dalit and Tribal students more and there is no method in place to avoid such incidents.
 There is no system in place to report the cases of inadequate care and abuse by staff, much of attention from the school administration in the form of mundane bureaucratic procedures comes after the occurrence of violation.